 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If your experience with pot roast is dried-out meat, this recipe will be a nice surprise.
 Braising makes this bottom round roast tender and delicious.
-Apple juice and beef broth team up as the braising liquid, and a bit of vinegar adds tanginess.
-Serve this roast with mashed potatoes and broccoli or your choice of vegetables for a fabulous family dinner.
+Apple juice and beef broth team up as the braising liquid, and a bit of vinegar adds tanginess, while bacon and onion round out this flavorful piece of meat.

 This recipe calls for bottom round, which is also referred to as rump roast.
-As that suggests, it comes from the upper part of the hindquarters and is lean and flavorful because it is a well-exercised muscle.
-As well, it can be tough and so it needs to be cooked for a long time at a lower temperature so the meat softens.
-It is a less expensive roast and so it is a good choice for both flavor and price.
+As that suggests, the meat comes from the upper part of the hindquarters and is lean and flavorful because it is a well-exercised muscle.
+However, it can be tough and needs to be cooked for a long time at a lower temperature so the meat softens.
+It is a less-expensive roast and a good choice for both flavor and price.